-Midlothian Girls Softball Association Playing Rules
+Midlothian Girls Softball Association Playing Rules Updated 7/2019

-The league affiliation ASA rulebook, with the following additions and exceptions, governs play on Midlothian Girls Softball Association’s fields, and Intercity field locations.
+The league affiliation USA rulebook, with the following additions and exceptions, governs play on Midlothian Girls Softball Association’s fields, and Intercity field locations.

 3.1 Catchers are required to wear full catchers’ helmet, complete with a facemask and throat protector, chest protector, and leg guards (6U and 8U only-soccer style shin guards are allowed) at all times including practices.

 3.2 All batters and runners must wear approved protective helmets both during games and at Practices, with facemasks.

 3.4 Plastic visors are not allowed.

 3.5 All bats must meet league affiliation standards and must be marked “Official Softball”.
 Wooden bats are not permitted in any division.